-After validation of the algorithm, we wanted to find a way for MATLAB to communicate with the ASC/3 controller box to extract traffic information, as would be necessary in field implementation.
-The Econolite ASC/3 control box is equipped with NTCIP, which enables access to the objects in ASC/3 traffic database via Simple Network Management Protocol (SNMP).
-SNMP uses a get-set paradigm to exchange individual pieces of data and an SNMP management station exchanges data by sending each subject-object identifier along with a "get" or "set" request.
-With the Internet accessibility of ASC/3 control box, we disconnected the link between MATLAB and VISSIM, and connected MATLAB and a physical ASC/3 control box through a network connection User Datagram Protocol (UDP), using port 161, which is specified to SNMP (see Figure 34).
-After connection was established, we got the detector group's status during every simulation step and set the phase call to activate when a phase change decision was issued.
+After validation of the algorithm, we wanted to find a way for MATLAB to communicate with the ASC/3 controller box to ask for traffic information, as would be necessary in the field implementation.
+The Econolite ASC/3 control box is equipped with NTCIP which enables access to the objects in the ASC/3 traffic database via Simple Network Management Protocol (SNMP).
+SNMP uses a get-set paradigm to exchange individual pieces of data and an SNMP management station exchanges data by sending each subject object identifier along with a get or set request.
+With the Internet accessibility of the ASC/3 control box, we disconnected the link between MATLAB and VISSIM, and connected MATLAB and the real ASC/3 control box through a network connection User Datagram Protocol (UDP) using port 161 which is specified to SNMP.
+After connection, we got the detector groups status every single simulation step and set the phase call if a phase change decision is made.
+The traffic objects in ASC/3 are stored within a device called NEMA Management Information Base (MIB) which is a columnar structure and the object identifier of NEMA is 1.3.6.1.4.1.1206.
+The detector group status object identifier is vehicleDetectorStatusGroupActive 1.3.6.1.4.1.1206.4.2.1.2.4.1.2 phase call and is phaseControlGroupVehCall 1.3.6.1.4.1.1206.4.2.1.1.5.1.6.
+To get a single object from ASC/3 by SNMP, we need to send 47 to 49 bytes hexadecimal packets, so does setting an object.
+For example, if we need to get the status of the detector group 1, we have to send the following information by SNMP:

-Figure 35.
-Diagram.
-Example of ASC/3 to SNMP client access communications.

-The traffic objects in ASC/3 are stored within a device called NEMA Management Information Base (MIB), which is a columnar structure and the object identifier of NEMA is 1.3.6.1.4.1.1206.
-The detector group status object identifier is vehicleDetector-

-StatusGroupActive 1.3.6.1.4.1.1206.4.2.1.2.4.1.2 and the phase call is phaseControlGroupVehCall 1.3.6.1.4.1.1206.4.2.1.1.5.1.6 (the ASC/3 OID list has a detail of the OID names).
-An ASC/3SNMPClient execution file contains the data code, which is required to be sent to the ASC/3 Fig.asc3client.
-Our Matlab-based controller emulates this ASC/3SNMPClient in order to assess the MIB data object automatically.
-Before accessing the data, a UDP connection with the Matlab and ASC/3 is established.
-As is the case in the ATACid IP configuration, the ASC/3 controller box should have the same gateway and mask as the Matlab controller PC.